Gabighz/Digital-Aristotle/CONTRIBUTING.md

 ## Make changes to Digital Aristotle code or docs

 Fork the project, make a change and send us a Pull Request!
 Please make sure that your tests and changes are building on at least **Linux** and that you're following our Style Guide (`.editorconfig`).
-For more information on how to run tests, keep reading.

 The codebase is optimized for use in the [Pycharm IDE](https://www.jetbrains.com/pycharm/) by JetBrains.